Freims/XamarinHomework7/README.md

 # XamarinHomework7
 This is a simple app to test XAML tips and tricks.
-TeamHUB lets a teams create and share events with team members, admins can create, see and delete events.
+TeamHUB lets a team create and share events with team members.
+Admins can create, see and delete events.
 Normal users can only see and delete events.

 Some screenshots of the app: